SOSFood joins Data4FoodCluster

 SOSfood project is funded by the EU's Horizon Europe program.
 Funding does not represent endorsing.
 Neither REA nor the European Commission can be made responsible for the views and opinions of the project partners.

-Recap: "Driving Sustainability Through Healthy Diets" Conference
+Key takeaways: "Driving Sustainability Through Healthy Diets" Conference

 On March 4th, 2025, the "Driving Sustainability through Healthy Diets" conference, organized by Euro Coop and held at the European Economic and Social Committee (EESC) as part of the SOSFood project, convened to discuss the intersection of dietary changes and sustainability.
 The event aligned with World Obesity Day, highlighting its significance in promoting both environmental and human health.